NickSordi/6505-Final-Project/README.md

 # Key research areas for descriptive analysis:

+US power generation:

+how much power does the US gnerg generation per year?
+How has it changes in the past?

 Energy generation by State and Sector:

 What does the total energy porduction for the US look like over time.
-Has our energy needs gone up?

-Total Energy Costs:

-Which states have experienced the highest growth in total energy costs over the past decade, and what factors contribute to this increase?
+What state produce the most energy?

 Energy sources:

+What types of energy does the US use to generate power?

 Renewable Energy Growth by State: